-During the weekends, the 5 Pointz welcomes aerosol artists, rappers and dancers from around the world, who transform the once barren sides of a yellow warehouse into a bright spectacle of public art.
+During the weekends, 5 Pointz welcomed aerosol artists, rappers and dancers from around the world, who transformed the once barren sides of a yellow warehouse into a bright spectacle of public art.

 Opened in 2001, 5 Pointz was an outdoor graffiti space, where aerosol artists were given free reign and freedom from arrest.
 With 200,000 square feet of surface to paint, the warehouse was curated by artist Jonathan Cohen who scheduled times for artists to work and required a sample from aerosol painters wishing to add their work to the warehouse.
 Named for the five boroughs of New York, the warehouse became a center of the graffiti world.